farmergreg/adif/README.md

    - Still considering switching to this implementation because it is common to see ADI records with less than 40 fields.
    - Downside is that above ~50 fields, the O(n) map lookup is faster than the O(n) list lookup.

+Future optimization possibilities:

-Future optimization opportunities include direct SIMD implementation for parsing operations.
+- Future optimization opportunities include direct SIMD implementation for parsing operations.
+- A perfect hash function could be used to implement the map lookup.